rkulla/vimogen/README.md

 Installation
 ============
 Create a manifest file called $HOME/.vimogen_repos that consists of just git repositories.
-I supplied a sample .vimogen_repos file which contains the plugins that I may use.
-Make up your own, though.
+It's just a plain-text file with a git repo on each line.
+Checkout [My .vimogen_repos](https://github.com/rkulla/vimrc/blob/master/.vimogen_repos) for an example.

 Vimogen auto-generates `$HOME/.vimogen_repos` if you run it without creating the file first.
 It generates based off the